Darvill's Rare Prints, fine antique prints and rare maps since 1918! Darvill's Rare Prints, fine antique prints and rare maps since 1918!

 Please click on a thumbnail for enlargement.
 Most of the engravings are still "interleaved" on the blue sugar paper, meaning they are delicately "tipped in," or glued with 2 small dots in just two corners and easily removed from the interleaving paper for framing purposes.
-In some cases the print in no longer interleaved.
-Any condition issues will be noted on the enlarged view.
+In some cases the print in no longer interleaved Any condition issues will be noted on the enlarged view.
 Our photos do not do these engravings justice; they are truly stunning in their elegant simplicity and delicate coloring.

 Prismatic Buccin.